 As the Sinnis Hoodlum was wheeled out of the delivery van at BikeMatters HQ in its graphite and black glory, it is easy to see why they are so popular – it really is a great looking bike.

-The colour option we had looked superb, the whole aesthetic of the hoodlum is impressive, and as I say the graphite and black works extremely well together!
-Factor in that carbon fibre like chequered seat and the stunning bronze piggyback rear suspension and the Hoodlum really does look the part!
+The colour option we had looked superb, the whole aesthetic of the hoodlum is impressive, and as I say the graphite and black work extremely well together!
+Factor in that carbon fibre-like chequered seat and the stunning bronze piggyback rear suspension and the Hoodlum really does look the part!

 With the circle front halogen light, buckhorn handlebars along with spoke wheels, you can tell Sinnis really went to town when deciding on the finish of the Hoodlum.
 There are other nice additions too such as the metal mud guards and rear grab rail.
 My only ‘could be better’ thoughts are that the indicators could look better and the placement of the number plate isn’t great – but these are both rather minor.

 The bike we had in to test was all set up with a new Toro exhaust – turns out this loud beast was actually a sample and, at the time of testing, was the only one in the UK.
 The exhaust itself looks great, and worth considering if you want a stainless-steel exhaust that works well with the Hoodlum’s styling.
 The one present on our test bike was without a baffle so the sound was impressive and made it sound a lot bigger than a 125 but, it was certainly on the loud side and in perfect keeping with the Hoodlum’s name.